mo1ein/jobname/src/hamkaran-system.md

 - Your knowledge about database is the level of a database administrator?

-- If our query is slow, How you optimize it?
-What's your solution for this problem?
+- If our query is slow, how would you optimize it?
+What is your solution for this problem?

 - Do you have an interest in frontend development?!